kooxuan/kooxuan/README.md

 Computer Science (Bioinformatics) student
 -----------------------------------------

-I am a student who studying in Bachelor of Computer Science (Bioinformatics) in UTM, Malaysia.
+I am a student who studying in Bachelor of Computer Science (Bioinformatics) with Honours in UTM, Malaysia.

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [kooxuan.04@gmail.com](mailto:kooxuan.04@gmail.com)